 Your mind was designed to see all that is wrong in your environment.

 It is a survival mechanism.
 For example, if you saw a wild tiger in your house your mind would work overtime to quickly figure out how to survive.
 This is a good thing.
 You need your mind.
 Of course, you probably don’t have a wild tiger in your house.

 It’s funny though, most of us think we have a wild unmanageable tiger in our house… our partner.
 But what you actually have is another person who simply wants to be loved and accepted just like you.
 All the while your mind is making up stories that criticize or judge things about your relationship with him or her.

-So ultimately the mind can get in the way of taking care of oneself as well as experiencing more joy in relationships.
+So ultimately the mind can get in the way of taking care of yourself as well as experiencing more joy in relationships.

-Being In The Body Makes Taking Care of Oneself Easy
+Being In The Body Makes Taking Care of Yourself Easy

 Ok, now you know.
 The mind, though we need it…. can cause lots of problems.
 Being up in your head (or in your mind) means you’re not in the present moment.
 It’s as simple as that.
 But guess what?
 When you’re in your body you’re always in the present moment.
 And again, the present moment is where your power is.

 Your body has great wisdom.
 It knows exactly what taking care of yourself is all about.
 If you’re good to your body, your body will be good to you.
 Your body loves when you take good care of “her.”
 You’ll feel more calm and centered.
 Stress will no longer be “a way of life.”